 - 29 digital I/O (+1 wired to onboard user LED)

 - 8 Analog inputs

 - 7 PWM outputs (+1 wired to onboard user LED)

-More details can be found on the dedicated wiki page.
+More details can be found on the dedicated documentation page.

 - ioNode (main board)

 - 10x 100kohm resistor